 In fact, for a growing number of people, indoor cycling is an integral part of life.
-Even prior to the coronavirus pandemic and the resulting indoor-cycling boom, cyclists were taking to the turbo trainer in a bid to add structured sessions to their training plans or get their racing or group-riding fix.
+Even prior to the coronavirus pandemic and the resulting indoor-cycling boom, cyclists have been taking to the turbo trainer in a bid to add structured sessions to their training plans or to get their competitive or social cycling fix.

-Turbo trainers might be considered a reasonably modern introduction to cycling, but early examples displayed at the Národní Technické Muzeum in Prague, in the Czech Republic, date the technology back to the late 1800s.
-Today's turbo trainers are a far cry from the original, however.
+Turbo trainers might be considered a reasonably modern introduction to cycling, but the idea has been around long before you or me.
+Early examples displayed at the Národní Technické Muzeum in Prague, in the Czech Republic, date the technology back to the late 1800s.
+Today's best turbo trainers are a far cry from the original, though.

-Our story, 'The indoor cycling revolution', gives a detailed explanation of how indoor training went from being universally hated to one of the fastest-growing sectors in cycling, but the rise is primarily down to a revolution in the hardware, and the development of software such as TrainerRoad and Zwift.
+Our story 'The indoor revolution', gives a detailed explanation of how indoor training went from being universally hated to one of the fastest-growing sectors in cycling, but the rise is primarily down to a revolution in the hardware, and the development of software such as TrainerRoad and Zwift.